 Exercise also adds to feeling vital, being less susceptible to illness and increasing the odds for a long, productive life.
 Here are a few simple, inexpensive things you can incorporate into your daily routine to up your odds of getting exercise and movement in your life.

 *Schedule your exercise time, maybe right after or before work.
 I usually go to a gym first thing in the morning.
 After all, work needs to stay the priority if you want to pay the bills!
-If you say you will exercise “later” it will never happen as the day often gets away from us.
+For many people, if they say they will exercise “later” it will never happen as the day often gets away from them.
 Make exercising a non-negotiable part of your day like showering, eating, going to work, etc. By making it a habit, it will help it become second nature and not something you have to think about—you will simply do it.

 *Walk everywhere whenever possible, which can even save money.
 Especially with increasing transportation costs, including gasoline as well as mass transit, walking helps cut back on expenses.
 All those steps add up over the course of the day.
 Things like taking stairs, parking your car further from the store or simply taking a 5 to 10 minute walk during a work break or in your neighborhood a few times can potentially add up to miles a day.

 If boredom is a concern, whether at a gym or using online tools, you can do a different video every day and not have any repetition which is also good for your body.
-Fitnessblender, Popsugar Fitness, Tone It Up are just a few examples of what is available for free for viewers on Youtube.
 If costs are a concern, oftentimes, no equipment or minimal equipment is required for the routines.
 Working out at home using these free resources helps saves tons of time and money while eliminating all excuses about not making your health a priority.
 Or go for a run, which is free and can be done anywhere.
 I also jog, and sometimes on the beach as well.
 Everyone can find a place to go for a jog.

 *When at home, perform simple moves while watching TV.
 This also reduce monthly bills for sports or exercising needs.
-Do thinks such as pushups, squats, leg lifts, etc. Not only does this eliminate sitting for long periods, these moves can build up strength and endurance quickly.
+Do thinks such as pushups, squats, leg lifts, etc while watching a show.
+Not only does this eliminate sitting for long periods, these moves can build up strength and endurance quickly.
 Even simply stretching of the arms, back and legs is good for overall flexibility which can prevent injuries, and needing to maybe claim disability from the government, in the future.

 *If you work a desk job in order to make an income to pay the bills, make sure to stand every 15 to 30 minutes or take a stroll around the office if possible.
 Sitting for long periods of time is not what the human body was created for and studies have shown sitting is as bad as smoking or heavy drinking.
 It can eventually down the road lead to health or medical issues, and then expensive doctor visits.
 When in doubt, move your body.